Online Shopping in Israel - Black Friday & Cyber Monday

 5. Above all, read the reviews.
 Once your purchase is complete, leave an honest review - others are relying on your experience to make wise shopping choices.

 20 top Chinese websites for Black Friday & Cyber Monday

 Paying for your Purchase

 There are many online payment processors like PayPal, Venmo and Google Wallet.
 If you have a PayPal or similar account, use it.
 It's easier to solve a dispute via PayPal than via local credit card companies.
 If you are using your credit card, you might be asked if you would like the system to save your details.
 Best not to allow that option.
 You don't want to be charged month after month for an item purchased just because an unscrupulous vendor has your credit card details.

 Tips for Buying Groceries Online

-There is no online grocery shopping in English.
-Ask a friend to help with your first few orders.
+There are no online grocery shopping websites in Israel that are in English.
+Ask a friend to help with your first few orders on Hebrew websites.
 You'll get the hang of it quickly and learn new Hebrew words and spelling at the same time.
 When purchasing your groceries online, compare prices based on weight (per 100g), per volume (per 100ml) or even per length (per meter).
 A pack of 36 rolls of toilet paper maybe more expensive than a pack of 24 when you compare the price per meter.